Helps maintain balance and stability when standing and walking

 1. Wearing your usual walking shoes, place the handle of the cane on the floor on the opposite side of your weak or injured side.

 2. Stand comfortably; if the tip does not touch the middle crease on the inside of your wrist, your cane needs re-sizing.

 Note: You will need assistance sizing your cane.
-A mitre box is recommended for an even cut.

 How to Size: